tokenspice/tokenspice0.1/README.md

 TokenSPICE was meant to be simple.
 It definitely makes no claims on "best" for anything.
 Maybe you'll find it useful.

-All new work is going into TokenSPICE v0.2.
-It has EVM.
-It's currently at https://github.com/oceanprotocol/tokenspice2.
-At some point it will take over _this_ repo.
+**This is an old version of TokenSPICE!!
+All new work is going into https://github.com/oceanprotocol/tokenspice**.

+(*This* repo used to be named `tokenspice` but it's now renamed to `tokenspice0.1` so that the new version takes precedence.
+The repo `tokenspice2` is now called simply `tokenspice`.
+It has EVM and more.).

+_This_ repo is useful if you only want to model Web3 Sustainability Loop, no EVM, and no improvements over time.

 # A. Quickstart